opendocsg/slw-judgments-backfill/2017_SGHC_300/report.md

 of Midas which is another legal entity. [^39] Even then, those documents did not state that there was a debt due and accruing from Midas to the judgment debtor.

-45 Mr Wong relied on _Teleoptik-Ziroskopi v Westacre Investments Inc_ [2012] 2 SLR 177 to submit that the Court of Appeal held that summary disposal of garnishee proceedings was appropriate only when there was no arguable defence in fact and law which was not the case here.
+45 Mr Wong relied on _Teleoptik-Ziroskopi v Westacre Investments Inc_ <span class="citation">[2012] 2 SLR 177</span> to submit that the Court of Appeal held that summary disposal of garnishee proceedings was appropriate only when there was no arguable defence in fact and law which was not the case here.

 46 He submitted that the judgment creditor cannot, on the one hand rely on the terms of the Midas Service Contracts for its submissions and yet on the other hand “rubbish” those contracts as lacking credibility.
 Although the judgmente Contracts creditor itself obtained the Judgment by default,